 Car title loans have a much higher maximum amount and, in many states, a much longer repayment period.
 Most lenders do not have prepayment penalties, which provides more flexibility with repayment times.

 Payday loans do not require collateral, so your vehicle is not at risk of repossession.

 Car Title Loans – Disadvantages

-Car Title Loans require collateral, as a result your vehicle can be repossessed.
+Car title loans require collateral.
+You will need to pledge your vehicle as a result your vehicle can be repossessed.
 Depending on the lender, they can also have high APR.
-Fast Title Lenders specializes in providing an alternative to the typical title lenders.
-Our title loan interest rates are much lower, a fraction of what many title loan companies charge.
+Fast Title Lenders specializes in providing an alternative to title lenders with very high rates.
 We provide a title loan calculator which provides the interest rate, monthly payment, and payment schedule estimate for any title loan amount.